-• Sweating: Toxin ReleaseSweating is great for you.
+• Sweating: Toxin releaseSweating is great for you.
 Sweating is the body’s natural way of cooling itself off, but the body also uses its sweat glands to release toxins that are accumulated from foods, liquids, impurities in the air and all the other ways we unexpectedly poison ourselves.
 You can sweat up to 30% of these toxins that would otherwise be excreted through urination and defecation (or accumulate in the body).
-By sweating more, your kidneys and liver have less of a burden to carry regarding toxin release and can therefore spend more time and energy on their other bodily functions.
+By sweating more, your kidneys and liver have less of a burden to carry regarding toxin release and can spend more time and energy on their other bodily functions.
 The liver can break down fats into energy more efficiently when it is healthier.
-Other bodily functions that need the liver include hormone control, converting and utilising other chemicals and agents throughout the body, protein synthesis, conversion of carbohydrates, sugars and fats into energy and stress and sleep regulation.
-Sweating also releases sodium out of the body, decreasing overall sodium levels which help lower overall blood pressure levels.
+Other bodily functions that need the liver include hormone control, converting and utilizing other chemicals and agents throughout the body, protein synthesis, conversion of carbohydrates, sugars and fats into energy, stress management and sleep regulation.
+Sweating also releases sodium out of the body, decreasing overall sodium levels.
+This will help lower overall blood pressure levels.

-• Beauty: Better Looking SkinUsing the steam room actually makes you more attractive.
-People who use the steam room (or sauna) have a particular radiance for around an hour after their sessions, and using steam rooms regularly improve skin health and appearance over the long-term.
+• Beauty: Better looking skinUsing the steam room regularly actually makes you more attractive.
+People who use the steam room (or sauna) have a particular radiance for around an hour after their sessions, and using steam rooms often will improve skin health and appearance over the long-term as well.
 Using the steam room is also beneficial for people with oily skin because the heat opens up the skin’s pores and allows the extra oils to be released, which will be washed away in the shower afterwards.
-This leads to cleaner pores with less supressed oils underneath the skin.
+This leads to cleaner pores with less oil suppressed underneath the skin.
 The steam room is also beneficial to people with dry skin because the opening of the skin’s pores allows oils and lipids to hydrate the skin.
 Additionally, the steam adds moisture to the skin which provides short-term relief from the constant dryness that people with dry skin suffer.
 See how I manipulate my skin to produce more or less oil using simple homeostasis principles.

-• Cardio-Like Health BenefitsSitting in the steam room has similar effects and benefits of a cardiovascular workout.
+• Cardio-like health benefitsSitting in the steam room has similar effects and benefits to a cardiovascular workout.
 Steaming causes the body to heat up more than normal.
 Heat is directly linked to metabolism.
 This causes an increased heart rate and also opens up the airways.
-This improves both heart and lung health as they are stimulated to work harder for these short periods of time as a response to the heat.
-By working harder, they adapt by getting stronger and increasing their overall capacity, the same way as cardio makes them stronger.
+These effects improve both heart and lung health as they are stimulated to work harder for these short periods of time as a response to the heat.
+By working harder, they adapt by getting stronger and increasing their overall capacity - the same way that cardio makes them stronger.
 Standard cardio can actually help strength trainers increase muscle mass if done right.

-• Increased Blood CirculationThe heat acts as a vasodilator.
+• Increased blood circulationThe heat acts as a vasodilator.
 This means that the veins and arteries widen because of the heat, allowing more blood to flow through the body and its limbs, muscles, organs, skin, brain etc. The increased heart rate also plays a significant role in increasing blood circulation as the body tries to pump more blood into the extremities (legs and arms, feet and hands) and away from the core in an effort to cool the body down.
-This is why your legs and arms go red in the heat.
+This is why your legs and arms go red and veiny in the heat.
 They go pale when the body is cold as the body tries to draw blood (and the heat the blood carries, which is vital for bodily functions) away from the extremities back into the core as a survival mechanism.
-The increased blood circulation induced from using a steam room has many benefits because the body is more able to carry precious nutrients (like oxygen, water, proteins, energy, minerals, etc.) throughout the body to wherever it is needed.
+The increased blood circulation induced from using a steam room has many benefits because the body is more able to carry precious nutrients (like oxygen, water, proteins, energy, minerals, etc.) throughout the body to where it is needed.
 It can also carry away waste products like lactic acid (learn about lactic acid to improve performance) and carbon dioxide a lot faster.
 This speeds up the healing and recovery of wounds, muscles and sickness.
 This is why using the steam room is one of my recommendations for maximizing recovery and growth during your rest week.

-• Opening Up of Pores and VeinsAs discussed earlier, using the steam room opens up the body on many levels, from opening pores on the skin which release oils and toxins, to opening veins and arteries to encourage better nutrient delivery and usage to opening up the lungs and nasal passages to loosen and remove phlegm.
-Heat and steam is a great way for the body to open up passages that can sometimes get too blocked.
+• Opening up of pores and veinsAs discussed earlier, using the steam room opens up the body on many levels, from opening pores on the skin which release oils and toxins, to opening veins and arteries to encourage better nutrient delivery and usage, to opening up the lungs and nasal passages to loosen and remove phlegm.
+Heat and steam is a great way for the body to open up passages that can sometimes get clogged up.

-• Improved Immune SystemYour core body temperature increases in the steam room.
+• Improved immune systemYour core body temperature increases in the steam room.
 Many germs and viruses cannot survive the one or two degree increase in body temperature and therefore die off.
-Because of increase blood circulation, the body’s immune system is also stronger and more adept at killing of bodily invaders, the few that do survive the temperature increase.
+Because of increased blood circulation and released toxins, the body’s immune system is also made stronger and more adept at killing off bodily invaders - the few that do survive the temperature increase.
 Here are more ways to conquer illness faster.

-• Cleansing, Detoxification and Release of HormonesSteam rooms help the body to clean itself from the inside out.
-Not only does sweating release toxins; but the increased blood circulation, relaxation effects and increased ability for the kidney and liver organs to perform other functions allows the body to metabolise and deal with hormones like cortisol (the body’s stress hormone), flush out lactic acid build up from physical exertion and get rid of acids from food.
+• Cleansing, detoxification and release of hormonesSteam rooms help the body to clean itself from the inside out.
+Not only does sweating release toxins; but the increased blood circulation, relaxation effects and increased ability for the kidney and liver organs to perform other functions allows the body to metabolize and deal with hormones like cortisol (the body’s stress hormone), flush out lactic acid build up from physical exertion and get rid of acids from food.
 Strength training can also release muscle-building hormones.

-• Elevated Heart Rate and Blood PressureAs discussed earlier, using the steam room elevates your heart rate and increases blood pressure temporarily.
-As much as this can be a beneficial and often a desired effect, it can be dangerous too.
-For example, people with very high blood pressure or who are at risk for heart attacks or strokes should not use the steam room because this temporary increase might push their heart rates or blood pressure past safe levels.
+• Elevated heart rate and blood pressureAs discussed earlier, using the steam room temporarily elevates your heart rate and increases blood pressure.
+As much as this can be a beneficial and an often-desired effect, it can be dangerous too.
+For example, people with very high blood pressure or who are at risk of heart attacks or strokes should not use the steam room because this temporary increase might push their heart rates or blood pressure past safe levels.
 For healthy individuals who don’t have heart or blood pressure problems, this isn’t a risk as long as they don’t stay in for too long.

-• Minerals and ElectrolytesWhen you sweat, you lose salts, minerals and electrolytes that your body needs to function properly.
+• Minerals and electrolytesWhen you sweat, you lose salts, minerals and electrolytes that your body needs to function properly.
 If these minerals are not replaced (or if too much is lost in a short period of time) your body can suffer from mineral or electrolyte deficiencies, which can lead to a variety of negative health effects.
-TO READ MORE ABOUT MINERALS AND ELECTROLYTES AND THEIR ROLES, SOURCES AND DEFICIENCY SYMPTOMS, CLICK HERE.
+Click here to read more about minerals, electrolytes and their roles, sources and deficiencies.

-• Germs, Viruses and FungiAlthough the increased body temperature kills many common germs within the body, public steam rooms can also be viable breeding grounds for other pathogens which thrive in hot, humid environments.
+• Germs, viruses and fungiAlthough the increased body temperature kills many common germs within the body, public steam rooms can also be viable breeding grounds for other pathogens which thrive in hot, humid environments.
 Since many people use these steam rooms daily, it is easy for these pathogens to transmit from one person to the other through the floors, seats, walls and taps.
 One example of a fungus that is very often transmitted through steam rooms is athlete’s foot.
-Make sure that the steam room you use is cleaned regularly, that you wear sandals in the steam room and that your skin does not touch surfaces.
+Make sure that the steam room you use is cleaned regularly, that you wear sandals in the steam room and that your skin does not touch any surfaces.
 You can do this by wearing a towel around your waist.

 • ChlorineIf the same water is used over and over in the steam rooms, high levels of chlorine can evaporate into the air, which is then inhaled and can cause toxicity in humans.
 It is always safe to ask gym staff how often the steam room water is replaced with fresh water.

-• Should You Steam?It is totally up to you, but steaming from time to time will be beneficial to your health and can actually help you to achieve your goals as it can keep your body detoxed, destressed and running optimally.
+• Should you steam?It is totally up to you, but steaming from time to time will be beneficial to your health and can actually help you to achieve your goals because it can keep your body detoxed, destressed and running optimally.
 It can complement muscle building, fat loss and fitness pursuits (by speeding up recovery).
 I steam around once a week to increase the body's ability to recover.

-• How Often Should You Steam?It is considered optimal to steam 2-3 times a week.
+• How often should you steam?It is considered optimal to steam 2-3 times a week.
 Steaming more often could drain your body of too many essential minerals and electrolytes.

-• At What Other Times can you Steam?Steaming on rest days is a great way to relax and increase blood flow to help with rest and recovery (and is also a great excuse to get into the gym when that’s the only place you want to be on rest days).
+• At what other times can you steam?Steaming on rest days is a great way to relax and increase blood flow to help with rest and recovery (and is also a great excuse to get into the gym when that’s the only place you want to be on rest days).
 Some say that steaming before a workout gets the blood flowing and is a great ‘warm-up’ before exercise.
 Steaming is one of the best ways to maximize recovery on rest days.

-• Make Sure to Shower Before and After Using the Steam RoomThis is very important.
+• Make sure to shower before and after using the steam roomThis is very important.
 This cleans away all the extra dirt that might clog your pores before steaming, and washes off the toxins released after steaming.
 By showering before and after using the steam room, the risk of germ and fungus transference from one person to another is also reduced.